Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 - European racing style might be too bold for some

 You deserve to have a bike that’s assertive on the road.
-This is a great entry-level option for people who are looking for something a little more sporty that has a racing spirit.
+This is a great entry-level option for people looking for something a little more sporty with a racing spirit.
 This is a durable bike that can be a great choice for women looking to level up their biking game.

 The aluminum frame is rigid and strong.
 A steel fork provides enough flexibility to cushion the impact even when going over rougher terrain.
-This bike comes equipped with 21 gears, and this wide range gives you plenty of options when tackling ascents as well as some of those less well-maintained roads.
+This bike comes equipped with 21 gears, and this wide range gives you plenty of options when tackling ascents or poorly maintained roads.

 From the Shimano parts to the aerodynamic frame design, Merax has done a fantastic job of creating an affordable version of what a racing bike should look like.